NSHipster/articles/2012-12-17-cggeometry.md

 This will not stand!
 Let's shine some light on the most useful functions and save y'all some typing!

+> In Swift, the CoreGraphics framework augments `CGRect` by adding all this functionality as static properties, instance properties, and both mutating and non-mutating functions where appropriate.
+For idiomatic Swift code, prefer properties and nonmutating instance methods whenever possible.

 ---

 Transformations